Continental Circus: Hazards

 As in the real F1 races, the car is susceptible to damage from contact with another car.
 Once a player hits a car or a piece of the trackside scenery, they will be called into the pits.
 If they let the car smoke too long, it will catch fire, and the message "IMPENDING EXPLOSION" will appear.
 Either way, if they fail to make it back or hit another car, then they will crash or explode, costing several seconds.

 Also, if the car reaches speeds in excess of 380 km/h, the speedometer will turn yellow as a warning to the player to let them know the car is going much too fast.
 If the car hits another car from behind, the collision will send the car into a devastating cartwheel until it explodes, costing several seconds.

 In the same light, going too fast through a turn will cause the car to lose grip on the road.
 If the car loses grip, it will spin out of control.
 There's a low chance of a wreck happening, but this will definitely take several seconds off the clock.
 Also, from time to time, a thunderstorm will occur, causing the track to become wet, and causing the car to lose traction.
 In that case, the message "CHANGE TIRES" will appear, and the player must immediately get into the pits to change to wet-tyres.
 If the storm dies down, the road will be covered in puddles.
 This does not pose a threat.

-Sound/Music
+Audio

 Continental Circus does not have music during the race, but plays intro/outro music for each race in the vein of Pole Position.
 Afterwards, the screen cuts to the start line of the race course, and the announcement, "Gentlemen, start your engines!
 30 seconds before the start!"
 The spoken line was lifted from the 1972 French documentary, which this game bears the same name.

 The entire collection of musical scores, sound effects, and voice clips were featured in a compilation soundtrack known as "究極TIGER -G.S.M.TAITO 2-".
 The musical score was composed by Zuntata, Taito's house band.
 The music in the home versions was composed by Ben Daglish.